deniz-oezdemir/CPP-Intro/Module_04/README.md

 5. **Undefined Behavior and Resource Leaks**: The failure to call the derived class destructor can lead to undefined behavior, especially if the derived class is managing resources that need explicit cleanup.
 This can manifest as memory leaks, dangling pointers, or other erratic behavior.

 Using a `virtual` destructor in the base class ensures that deleting an object through a base class pointer will correctly call the destructor chain: first the derived class's destructor, then the base class's destructor, allowing for proper cleanup of resources.

+## Abstract Classes (ex02)
+Abstract classes serve as foundational templates for other classes.
+They are characterized by the following:
+- They contain at least one pure virtual method, which is declared with `virtual` and assigned `= 0`.
+This indicates that the method must be implemented by any derived class.
+- By convention, abstract classes are named with a prefix `A` to denote their abstract nature.
+This helps in quickly identifying abstract classes in a codebase.
+- Abstract classes are utilized to outline common behaviors that derived classes should implement, providing a clear structure for inheritance.

+## Interfaces (ex03)
+Interfaces act as contracts for class behavior, ensuring consistency across different implementations:
+- An interface, typically prefixed with `I`, defines a set of methods without implementing them.
+It mandates that any class inheriting the interface must implement these methods.
+- Interfaces facilitate a form of multiple inheritances by allowing a class to inherit behavior from multiple sources, ensuring that a class adheres to a particular protocol or set of behaviors.

+Both abstract classes and interfaces are instrumental in creating a well-structured, modular, and maintainable codebase.
+They encourage the design of components that are both extensible and interoperable.